pesto-students/exercise-day-8/README.md

 # Day 8

-- Complete all the questions so thal all the tests pass.
+- Complete all the questions so that all the tests pass.